- SurveyMonkey is like a Swiss Army knife, versatile and user-friendly with clear pricing and fast results.

 Qualtrics similarly allows deep customization of look and feel and complex survey logic.
 Both can handle multi-language surveys.

-SurveyMonkey boasts 200+ “expert-written templates” to help brand surveys, while Qualtrics lets you apply hundreds of customization options and even custom CSS if needed.
+SurveyMonkey boasts 400+ expert-built templates and an AI-powered theme generator that automatically creates branded survey designs matching your company’s visual identity, while Qualtrics lets you apply hundreds of customization options and even custom CSS if needed.

 -